iustin/corydalis/docs/manual.md

 keyword, and that 2018 is only a year, the result will be:

     (country switzerland or keyword switzerland) and year 2018

+In case the input is given as *province:zürich 2018", then this will be tried as

+    (province zürich and (year 2018 or country 2018 or location 2018 or …)

+in effect skipping the discovery of which atoms would match for "zürich" and directly using the province keyword.

 Further tweaks to the search parameters can be done by modifying the URL directly, per the previous section.